HIGH QUALITY CONTENT: BRIAN FAULKNER, WRITER, SPEAKER & STORYTELLER

 For instance, why do I think the way I do and how has that helped shape my life?
 How much of my story has been grounded in who I am intrinsically (how I’m wired, perhaps) vs. how I may have been influenced by family and family circumstances during the eighteen or so years with my parents, brothers and grandmother in my true first home?

-Did others in my family--grandparents, parents, brothers and even my children--find themselves caught in some of the same grooves that I did and end up living, loving, working (and perhaps even wandering) to the beat of the same family tune?
+Did others in my family--grandparents, parents, brothers and even my children--find themselves caught in some of the same generational grooves I did and end up living, loving, working (and perhaps even wandering) to the beat of the same family tune?
 I decided to dig into these questions and write about my findings while my mind remained sharp.
 And knew that if I claimed to be able to write memoirs or complete family histories for others, I’d better get to work and prove I could do it for myself!

 The Ageing Conundrum.